f4exb/sdrangel/plugins/channelrx/demoddatv/readme.md

 ![DATV Demodulator plugin DATV GUI](../../../doc/img/DATVDemod_pluginDATV.png)

+<h4>B.3: Output transport stream to UDP</h4>

+Activate output of transport stream to UDP with 7 TS blocks per UDP frame

+<h4>B.4: UDP address</h4>

+This is the address of the TS UDP

+<h4>B.5: UDP port</h4>

+This is the port of the TS UDP

 <h4>B.1: Symbol constellation</h4>

 This is the constellation of the PSK or QAM synchronized signal.
 When the demodulation parameters are set correctly (modulation type, symbol rate and filtering) and signal is strong enough to recover symbol synchronization the purple dots appear close to the white crosses.
 White crosses represent the ideal symbols positions in the I/Q plane.